xpgo/obsidian-folder-note-plugin/README.md

 ### 0.6.0

 - Add option for the key to create new note (0.6.0)
-- Add commond for creating a folder based on a note file (0.6.0)
+- Add command for creating a folder based on a note file (0.6.0)

 ### 0.5.x